ResultadosDigitais/bigtable-autoscaler-operator/README.md

 For Bigtable applications dealing with high variances of workload, the procedure of managing the amount of nodes must be fully automated for a better resource cost.
 This operator automates Bigtable scaling by reconciling the number of nodes and the CPU utilization with the `minNodes`, `maxNodes`, and `targetCPUUtilization` manifest specifications.

-The reconcile behavior is to keep the CPU utilization of the instance bellow the target specification, it does that while respecting the minimum and maximum amount of nodes.
+The reconciler behavior is to keep the CPU utilization of the instance bellow the target specification, it does that while respecting the minimum and maximum amount of nodes.
 When the CPU utilization is above the target, the reconciler will increase the amount of nodes in steps linearly proportional to how above it is from the target.
 For example, considering 100% of CPU utilization and only one node running, if the CPU target is 50%, it increases to 2 nodes, but if the CPU target is 25% it increases to 4 nodes.